bu-ist/responsive-framework/CONTRIBUTING.md

  explanation, link out to a blog post documenting them in more detail.
 1. Perform any necessary build tasks through Grunt.
 1. Submit a pull request to merge your branch into `master`.
+1. After your pull request receives approval from at least one other team member, merge your code into `master` and ensure the merge went smoothly.
+1. After verifying your merge, tag the master branch with the version number released.
+Ex. `1.5.1`, or `1.6`.
+1. Delete your feature branch.

 ## Rules & Guidelines